Is There an Increase in Drug Overdoses During the Holidays?You are here:

 The number of overdose deaths in the United States is alarmingly high on any given day of the year.
-However, drug overdoses during the holidays spike even more than usual, especially during December and January.
+However, holiday drug overdose spikes even more than usual, especially during December and January.

 According to the Centers for Disease Control: